pykello/learn/notes/math/abstract-algebra/groups.md

 3. Prove that the center of a group $G$ is a subgroup of $G$.
 Do the same for centralizer of $a \in G$.
 4. Prove $|a| = |a^{-1}|$.
 5. For any $x, a \in G$ prove $|xax^{-1}| = |a|$.
+6. Prove that if $a$ is the only element of order $2$ in a group, then $a$ lies in the center of the group.

 ### Key Theorems and Concepts